Evolutionary immunology: using insect models to unravel STING-dependent conserved and innovative antiviral strategies

 • A core of conserved genes

-• Taxon-specific genes, representing an unexplored resource of potentially unique antiviral mechanisms
+• Taxon-specific genes, which represent an unexplored resource of potentially unique antiviral mechanisms

 Insects, the largest group of animals, present high potential for such a project.
 However, the lack of information on the viruses infecting most of them has prevented broad investigation up to now.